MelodiousZero/joycon_fedora/README.md

   pip install evdev python-uinput

 ## Usage
-- Run on a terminal
+- If you have joycond enabled, run
   ```bash
   sudo systemctl stop joycond
 - Then run